 Troup adds that while companies shouldn’t skip essential background checks, they don’t have to let it hold up the whole hiring process, however.
 “What I am hearing is that companies are still continuing with checks, but may extend the offer pending the successful background check,” she says.
 That way, once there is an all-clear, they can get right to work.
 There are also ways to expedite some types of checks by paying a bit more money, and in these circumstances, the cost is negligible and well worth it to get people working, says Troup.

 Some businesses don’t need to hire people right now, but are working with recruiters and staffing firms to have a back-up workforce at the ready.
 “Workers are calling out as demand continues to go up,” says Marc Aschoff, owner of TriBeCa Beverage Company, a residential water delivery company.
 He’s working hard to set up interviews and bring in more candidates almost daily via a temp agency.“We are setting up interviews for positions for jobs in anticipation that certain employees might call out due to this Coronavirus – to be proactive and ready as opposed to being reactive and waiting for the employee to call out,” he explains.

 Are you ramping up hiring in the healthcare sector?
 We want to help.
-New customers can post jobs for free during a free trial period.
-Sign up today.
+Stick with Monster to find out how you can post a job for free today.